 A trader may make an election under section 475(f) to report all gains and losses from securities held in connection with a trading business as ordinary income (or loss), including those from securities held at the end of the year.
 Securities held at the end of the year are "marked to market" by treating them as if they were sold (and reacquired) for fair market value on the last business day of the year.
 Generally, the election must be made by the due date (not including extensions) of the tax return for the year prior to the year for which the election becomes effective.
-To be effective for 2005, the election must have been made by April 15, 2005.
+To be effective for 2006, the election must have been made by April 17, 2006 (April 18, 2006 if you lived in Maine, Maryland, Massachusetts, New Hampshire, New York, Vermont, or the District of Columbia).

 Starting with the year the election becomes effective, a trader reports all gains and losses from securities held in connection with the trading business, including securities held at the end of the year, in Part II of Form 4797.
 If you previously made the election, see the Instructions for Form 4797.
-For details on making the mark-to-market election for 2006, see Pub.
+For details on making the mark-to-market election for 2007, see Pub.
 550 or Rev. Proc.
 99-17, 1999-1 C.B.
 503. You can find Rev. Proc.
 99-17 on page 52 of Internal Revenue Bulletin 1999-7 at www.irs.gov/pub/irs-irbs/irb99-07.pdf.

 If you hold securities for investment, you must identify them as such in your records on the day you acquired them (for example, by holding the securities in a separate brokerage account).
-Securities held for investment are not marked-to-market
+Securities held for investment are not marked-to-market.